Baylor Law School is unique.

 Baylor Law School’s excellence in advocacy is recognized by judges, practicing attorneys, and law professors around the country.
 Baylor Law is currently ranked 3rd in the nation for trial advocacy by U.S. News & World Report, and Baylor Law has been ranked in the top 5 in the country for trial advocacy for the past twelve years.

-Additionally, the prestigious American College of Trial Lawyers recognized Baylor for excellence in the teaching of trial advocacy by awarding the school its prestigious Emil Gumpert Award, and the editor of the American Bar Association’s Litigation News declared that “...Baylor Las School students get a degree of trial advocacy training unusual among the nation’s law schools.”
+Additionally, the prestigious American College of Trial Lawyers recognized Baylor for excellence in the teaching of trial advocacy by awarding the school its prestigious Emil Gumpert Award, and the editor of the American Bar Association’s Litigation News declared that “...Baylor Law School students get a degree of trial advocacy training unusual among the nation’s law schools.”

 “Baylor Lawyers have always been known as great trial lawyers.
 The rigorous program is unmatched and it shows in the lawyers it produces.”